* This is a typical schedule. A more detailed schedule will be provided by your child’s teacher.

 3:10-3:20 Upper Rotation 4

-Pep Rally at BOTH campuses begins at 8:30 each day.
+We start our days with Pep Rally.
 This is where our learning begins!
 On Mondays, Tuesdays, Thursdays, and Fridays, we focus on songs, activities, chants, and dances that emphasize our studies for that week: letter, color, number, shape, theme, holiday, etc. On Wednesdays, we have a very special day called Worship Wednesday!
-This is when we sing songs and dance to Christian music.
-We also have puppet shows and skits that talk about the familiar Bible stories.
-(Think back to how fun Children’s Church was when you were a kid!) **** Tuition is due by Tuesday @9am for the current week.
+This is when we sing songs and dance to Christian music! **** Tuition is due by Tuesday @9am for the current week.
 Tuition is collected before a full week of services are rendered.**** ** Tuition is due even if your child is not in attendance.
 Exceptions are made for earned vacation time, hospitalizations, or other severe medical issues. ** ** Full tuition is still due during holidays. ** The following dates show when our school will be closed as well as our early release days throughout this year.
 You can also visit our CALENDAR to see all of our special events!
-2022- 2023 School Year CLOSED Monday, Sept.
-5th -Labor Day Monday, Oct.
-10th -Professional Development Day Thursday & Friday, Nov.
-24-25 -Thanksgiving Monday, Jan.
-16th -Professional Development Day Friday, April 7th – Good Friday Monday, May 29th -Memorial Day Tuesday, July 4th -Fourth of July
+2024- 2025 School Year CLOSED Friday, August 9th – Professional Development Day Monday, Sept.
+2th -Labor Day Monday, Sept.
+23rd – Professional Development Day Monday, Oct.
+14th -Professional Development Day Thursday & Friday, Nov.
+28-29th -Thanksgiving Tuesday & Wednesday, Dec 25-26th – Christmas Wednesday, Jan 1st – New Year’s Day Monday, Jan.
+20th – MLK Day Monday, Feb.
+17th – Professional Development Day Monday, March 24th – Professional Development Day Friday, April 18th – Good Friday Friday, May 23rd – Professional Development Day Monday, May 26th – Memorial Day

-Early Release Days Wednesday, Nov.
-23rd -Thanksgiving Friday, December 23rd -Polar Express Day
+Early Release Days Thursday, August 8th – Last Day of Summer Wednesday, Nov.
+27rd -Thanksgiving Monday, December 23rd -Polar Express Day

 |